whatsupmailbox/whatsupmailbox.github.io/_posts/2015-10-27-Whats-Up-Mailbox-In-Stockholm-Announcement.md

 <br>

-<p>You can literally go to your destination and have coffee or tea while you're travelling on the cable car, how amazing is that!</p>
+<p>You can literally go to your destination and have coffee or tea while you're travelling on the cable car, how amazing is that!
+We need this back home stat!</p>

 <br>